caitreid/ritual/README.md

 # Ritual | Goal Planning App

-Github-like tracker for year-long goals.
+Real progress comes from working on a goal every day.
+Github-like tracker for year-long ambitions.

 ## Technologies Used
 * Javascript